toshas/torch-fidelity/README.md

 To change file extensions picked up when traversing the path, specify `--samples-find-ext` command line key or the `samples_find_ext` keyword argument.
 After the files list is collected, it is sorted alpha-numerically, and then shuffled.
-If shuffling is not desired, it can be disabled by setting the `--samples-alphanumeric` key or using the `samples_shuffle` keyword argument.
+If shuffling is not desired, it can be disabled by setting the `--no-samples-shuffle` key or using the `samples_shuffle` keyword argument.

 #### Other Options